jundalisay/spblist/content/en/research/sarkar/yogic-treatments/diabetes.md

 ## Causes

 It is not always the case that sugar is present in the urine of diabetes patients.
 Diabetes with sugar in the urine is called “somaroga” or “madhumeha”.

 Diabetes without sugar is called “mútrátisára” or “udakameha”.

 The debility of the Mańipura Cakra is the main cause of diabetes.

-Amongst the pancreatic juices, one secretion helps in the digestion of food, and another separates the sugar content from non-vegetarian and starchy types of food.
-The sugar is then stored in a particular section of the liver and according to body requirements it is dissolved to generate heat and vital power to run the body mechanism.
+Amongst the pancreatic juices:
+- one secretion helps in the digestion of food
+- another separates the sugar content from non-vegetarian and starchy types of food

+Sugar is then stored in a section of the liver.

+According to body requirements, it is dissolved to generate heat and vital power to run the body mechanism.

+The vitality of the liver is weakened by:
+- chronic indigestion
+- constipation where  the stool usually turns into pellets
+- mental exertion without any physical labour
+- use of intoxicants
-Chronic indigestion, constipation (here also the stool usually turns into pellets), mental exertion without any physical labour, use of intoxicants, and excessive seminal waste – all weaken the vitality of the liver.
-When such weakening takes place, the sugar contents of the food, failing to find a storage place in the liver, are assimilated into the blood and gradually accumulate.
+- excessive seminal waste

+When such weakening takes place, the sugar contents of the food fails to find a storage place in the liver.
+And so they are assimilated into the blood and gradually accumulate.

-As a result, the blood gets polluted and loses its immune properties to a great extent.
-The natural reaction of the body in such a situation is to try to purify the blood by separating out its sugar content and expelling it with the urine.
-To dissolve the sugar, the human body needs plenty of water, and that is why diabetes patients suffer from a continuous thirst.
-Sugar emitted with the urine in a large quantity gradually reduces the vital energy of diabetes patients.
+As a result, the blood gets polluted and greatly loses its immune properties.

+The body's natural reaction is to try to purify the blood by:
+- separating out its sugar content and
+- expelling it with the urine.

+To dissolve the sugar, the human body needs plenty of water.

+This is why diabetes patients suffer from a continuous thirst.

+The sugar emitted with the urine in a large quantity gradually reduces the vital energy of diabetes patients.

 ## Asanas